Trabzonspor’s Afobe spares Ekuban’s blushes against 10-man Antalyaspor | Goal.com

 Trabzonspor’s Afobe spares Ekuban’s blushes against 10-man Antalyaspor

-Trabzonspor continued with their unbeaten away run in Turkey’s Super Lig as Benik Afobe helped them secure a 1-1 draw versus Antalyaspor on Saturday evening.
+Trabzonspor continued with their unbeaten away run in Turkey’s Super Lig as Benik Afobe helped them secure a 1-1 draw against Antalyaspor on Saturday evening.

 The Black Sea Storm who have won their last two games came to the Antalya Arena with the ambition of continuing their winning streak which would brighten their title ambitions.

-Nevertheless, they were only able to pick up a point against Ersun Yanal’s men who were reduced to ten men following the dismissal of Ersan Adem Gulum.
+Nevertheless, they were only able to pick up a point against Ersun Yanal’s men who were reduced to 10 men following the dismissal of Ersan Adem Gulum.

 In a cagey first-half, the visitors were presented with the opportunity of taking the lead after they were gifted a penalty following a foul by Gulum in the goal area.
 Caleb Ekuban took the ensuing kick, nevertheless, he failed to beat goalkeeper Ruud Boffin.